raspberrypilearning/interactive-animation/en/step_4.md

 --- /no-print ---

-**Add me in: generic-scratch-if-on-edge-bounce **

---- /task ---

 --- task ---

 Change the speed and direction of your sprite until you get the motion you want.
 It might take a few experiments to get it right.
-That's ok.
+Search for 'speed' and or 'direction' in **How to ... create sprite movement**.

 --- /task ---

 --- task ---

 You may want to change the way your sprite's costume rotates when it moves to stop it going upside down.

-**Add me in: scratch-rotate-costume **
+Search for 'rotate costume' in **How to ... create sprite movement**.

 --- /task ---